chitamoor/Rester/README.md

-Rester
+Rester  + YAML + Exec + ... + More to come.
 =======

+This is a *heavily modified fork* of the very good https://github.com/chitamoor/Rester project, currently under heavy development.
+If you're a web platform developer, this is (will be) a great framework for declarative testing.

-Framework for testing RESTful APIs
+Framework for testing (RESTful) APIs
 ----------------------------------
 Rester allows you to test your APIs using a non-programatic or non-GUI based approach (which are some of the more conventional ways of testing RESTFul APIs). *Rester* is inspired by various unit testing frameworks like JUnit, 'unittest' (python) etc and is conceptually organized like those frameworks but is geared towards testing RESTful API endpoints.
-With *Rester*, all tests are specified in JSON, so it can also be used by non-programmers as well.
+With *Rester*, all tests are specified in YAML or JSON, so it can also be used by non-programmers as well.

 #So, why Rester?
 Testing RESTful APIs generally involves two prediticable steps -